igrigorik/http-client-hints/draft.md

 Hint Syntax
 ---------------

+Hints header fields are allowed to be defined as a single boolean or numeric value, or as a list of header fields with the same types.
+Where possible, single boolean (i.e. as a flag) or numeric value should be used, so that the hint's don't consume too much space in client requests.

+When a single numeric or boolean value is used, the hint value is the full field value.
+When a list of hints is used, the hint values are the comma-separated values within the field value.

 Hint header fields are allowed to have a numeric value.
-However, where possible, they can can be defined as flags (i.e., as a hint name only), so that the hints don't consume too much space in client requests.
+However, where possible, they can can be defined as flags (i.e., as a hint name only), or as a single numeric value, so that the hints don't consume too much space in client requests.

-Hints can be defined as one of two types:
+Hint values can be defined as one of two types:

 - Boolean - indicated by the presence of the hint name.
 If the hint name is absent in the last message containing the client hint header field, it is considered false.
-- Numeric - value indicated by the digits after "=", up to the first non-digit character.
+- Numeric - value indicated by the full field-value contents (single value), or by the digits after "=" of the hint name, up to the first non-digit character.
 If the hint does not have an argument, its value is assumed to be 0.

 Note that HTTP/1.1 allows headers with comma-separated values to be conveyed using multiple instances of the same header; as a result, the hints are collected from all instances of the same header on the message in question before being considered complete.
 If the same hint is used more than once, then the last hint overrides all previous occurrences, and the final ordering of unique hints is not significant.